cmurray95/espruino-remote-uploader/README.md

 })
 ```

-Additionally, you can specify true to upload code directly to flash storage:
+Additionally, you can specify true to upload code directly to flash storage (flash uploading does not work for bangle devices):
 ```
 connection.upload(url,true).then(result => {
     if(result){